Boeing Capital

-Boeing Capital is a subsidiary of The Boeing Company, providing asset-based leasing and lending services.
+Boeing Capital is a subsidiary of Boeing Commercial Airplanes, providing aircraft leasing and lending services.
 Boeing Capital is made up of two divisions, Aircraft Financial Services and Space & Defense Financial Services.
 It operates as a support unit for Boeing's main businesses.

 History

 Boeing Capital was incorporated in 1968 as McDonnell Douglas Finance, but this name was changed to Boeing Capital in 1997, when Boeing merged with the McDonnell Douglas Corporation.

 The subsidiary is known as a worldwide provider of financial services, but primarily supports its parent corporation.